 Visiting World War 2 museums in London will take you back in time during one of the most difficult periods in British history.
 As the only West European country not conquered by the Nazis, Britain has been the ultimate place of resistance against Nazi Germany.
-As a consequence, World War 2 museums in London abound and contain a very large collection of military gear and material.
+As a consequence, World War 2 museums in London abound and contain large collections of military gear and material.
 If you’re interested in the history of World War 2, London is the best place to get more in depth.

 1. HMS Belfast